 - HOPE Summer Scholars, College and University Students – Apply online under Summer Scholars tab

 - HOPE Healthcare Explorers - Explorers will be exposed to a variety of healthcare pathways during this 6-week, half day program.
 Programming will run both morning and afternoon, such that an individual student will enroll for one time slot.
 Additionally, with training, students can transition into the VCHCA/VCMC Hospital Campus Volunteer Program.
 Example activities include learning in the Simulation Room, learning with manikins and models, running mock codes, learning suturing techniques, joint examination and injection, peak flow and spirometry, visiting the helipad and other facilities.
 Visiting clinical settings (clinics and hospital training locations) including the Family Medicine Residency Clinic, joining Medicine or Surgery morning report.
-The objective of the program is to expose participants to key skills sets, work ethics, disciplines and fundamental elements of diverse healthcare professionals in a dynamic health care delivery arena.
+The objective of the program is to expose participants to key skill sets, work ethics, disciplines and fundamental elements of diverse healthcare professionals in a dynamic health care delivery arena.
 The 6-week program overlaps with other student programming including our college and university level programming such that all students will be learning in the training environment with Faculty and Resident Physicians.
 HOPE incorporates many Divisions of Ventura County Health Care Agency, Public Health, Behavioral Health, Medical Examiner’s Office, Healthcare for the Homeless and many departments including Surgery, Medicine, Obstetrics, Pediatrics, Pathology, Oncology, Phlebotomy, BioMed Diagnostics and Technology, IT and Health Information Management (HIM), Nursing, Respiratory Therapy and Physical Therapy.

 - The 2019 HOPE Summer Explorers Program begins Monday, June 24, 2019, and ends Friday, August 2, 2019.
 All students are enrolled with VCOE/CEC and will receive high school credit (credit is assigned by the Administration of each high school).